severb/flowy/docs/tutorial/tutorial.rst

 -----------------------

-A workflow is just like an activity - the only difference is that while an activity does the actual processing or computation the workflow doesn't do much except coordinating the activities.
+A workflow is just like an activity - the only difference is that while an activity does the actual processing or computation, the workflow doesn't do much except coordinating the activities.

 We'll need a new file for the workflow.
 Open ``workflow.py`` and add the following code: